confidential-computing/governance/scoping.md

   "promote the widespread use of hardware-based trusted execution environments".

-* The TAC still needs to settle on actual proposed wording for a definition of the term "confidential computing", but should be done by RSA, and we expect it will have a similar focus as the scope recommendation.
+* The TAC recommends that the definition of the term Confidential Computing be: "Confidential Computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment."

 * For both the scope of the CCC, and the definition of confidential computing, the TAC recommends avoiding using the following terms